Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/git_tutorial.md

 ## Set your identity on your local machine

-When you start working with Git you need to set your identity. **[NOTE: explain what an "identity" is]**  Issue: Fixed, added extra sentence.
+When you start working with Git you need to set your identity.
 Git tracks who changes what in each file.
 Therefore you need to identify yourself before you are able to make changes and commit them.
 This identity will be used to track all the changes that you make to content in a repository.
 You only have to do this once on each machine that you use.

 Open a terminal window and type the following commands, replacing John Doe with your name and the email-address with your own email address: